 The chronic inflammation that can result from a yeast overgrowth in the GI tract frequently leads to a condition called leaky gut (also known as intestinal permeability).
 This is where the cells lining the GI tract become slightly spaced apart or “gapped," creating little micro-holes that allow pathogens, toxic metabolites and food particles to pass from the GI tract into our circulation!
 When this happens, our immune system cells do what they do best—attack!
 This constant task depletes our immune system and can make us more susceptible to other illness.

 It is also noteworthy that people who are susceptible to yeast overgrowth may have an underlying immune deficiency called “selective IgA deficiency.”
 Selective IgA deficiency is essentially a state of low immunoglobulin A that tends to result from our genes.
 Having low IgA simply means that we are not as capable of fighting off infections in the first place.
-People with low IgA often tend to get more respiratory illness and intestinal illness than the average person.
+People with low IgA often tend to get more respiratory illness and intestinal illness than the average person who has normal levels of secretory IgA.

 4. Food Sensitivities and Intolerances

-With leaky gut comes potential development of food sensitivities!
+Having leaky gut puts us at greater risk of developing food sensitivities!
 Food particles that move from the enclosed space of our GI tract into our blood can be identified and attacked by the cells of our immune system.
 This frequently results in the development of food sensitivities.
-Often when we control both the Candida infection and correct the intestinal permeability, people will find they regain tolerance of foods.
+Often when we treat the Candida infection and address the intestinal permeability, people will find they regain tolerance of foods.

 5. Cravings for sugar and refined carbohydrates

 Sugar cravings are pretty common but people who have Candida overgrowth often have intense cravings.
 You know who you are!
 These are people who can easily pack away pancakes for breakfast, donuts for lunch, pasta for dinner, and pie for desert and just want MORE.
 One difficulty is that as people make healthy changes to re-balance their GI flora, yeast will start to die-off and this can make sugar cravings even more intense for a while until the body has eliminated some of the harmful metabolites.
-Once you’re over the worst of these cravings and the yeast has died off, cravings usually reduce significantly!
+Once you’re over the worst of these cravings and the yeast has died off, cravings usually reduce significantly but getting there can be challenging and can take immense willpower!

 6. Weight gain or inability to lose weight